 In other words, America “pivoted” to Asia.
 The reason is, as Friedberg points out, that there is “a fundamental divergence of interests” between the two powers.

 What China’s current leaders ultimately want — regional hegemony — is not something their counterparts in Washington are willing to give.
-That would run counter to an axiomatic goal of US grand strategy, which has remained constant for decades: to prevent the domination of either end of the Eurasian landmass by one or more potentially hostile powers.
+That would run counter to an axiomatic goal of American grand strategy, which has remained constant for decades: to prevent the domination of either end of the Eurasian landmass by one or more potentially hostile powers.

 His advice is therefore that the United States bolster their military presence in East Asia to check Chinese ambitions and reassurance not policymakers in Beijing but American allies in the region.
 That may work to stave off Chinese hegemony in East Asia but Friedberg also points out that China doesn’t necessarily differentiate between commercial and security interests.
 A hostile American military posture in the region will likely affect transpacific trade relations.